-Root Pouch is a family-based company head quartered in Hillsboro, Oregon USA with their partnership manufacturing facility, an extension of the Root Pouch company, located in China.
+Root Pouch is a family-based company headquartered in Hillsboro, Oregon, USA, with their partnership manufacturing facility, an extension of the Root Pouch company, located in China.

 The concept behind the pouch

-Here at Up On The Rooftop we loved the bag so much and saw incredible growth and healthy plants that I decided to bring the product to Australia and have forged a great relationship with the global company to make the brand available to Aussie growers.
+een well over a decade since the company was founded, and over 1 million of these state-of-the-art bags are shipped monthly across the globe to growing industries.Here at Up On The Rooftop, we loved the bag so much and saw incredible growth and healthy plants that we decided to bring the product to Australia and have forged a great relationship with the global company to make the brand available to Aussie growers.

 Q: What makes Root Pouch different from the rest?

-A fabulous BLOG explains the remarkable difference.
+Here's our BLOG explaining the remarkable difference.

 Q: Who is "Root Pouch," and where is the company located?